 The formwork spacing comprises the thickness of the thermal insulation and the air layer.
-Formwork spacings of 200-210 mm and more are current state-of-the-art technology and can be used without any problem with wire or dowel anchors, covered by building authority approval.
+Formwork spacings up to 400 mm and more are current state-of-the-art technology and can be used without any problem with wire or dowel anchors, covered by building authority approval.
 Stainless steel consoles to dissipate facade loads exist for virtually all formwork spacing.

 Before final production, all facade details always need to be clarified, and shaped slabs may need to be ordered.
 When using prefabricated ceramic components, the relevant drawings must be signed off by the planner to enable the shaped slabs with a swallowtail to be produced together with the ceramic elements for the brickwork that is to be built on site.
 The joint color also needs to be defined.
 For this, we recommend a mortar in mortar group IIa (pointing mortar).

 GIMA ceramic elements are walled up with pointing mortar (mortar group IIa) for low-absorbency and non-absorbent slabs, with rendered joints.
 In accordance with ATV DIN 18330, Para.
 3.2.5, the rendering of joints is a mandatory task, meaning that brickwork and pointing work constitute a single operation (retrospective pointing of joints is not advisable).
 There is a huge variety of colors of pointing mortar to suit different buildings, and it is advisable to do some samples on each building before starting work.